Marketing Manager by day, Plant enthusist by night.See All Posts

 Your broker should be on top of the latest and greatest in real estate technology and should be providing access to the tools that will help grow your business.
 Your monthly fees should include several technology products, such as a website and transaction management software, and it’s your broker’s responsibility to make you aware of additional industry leading products.

 This is crucial.
 The process for compliance and receiving commission payments should be clearly outlined and very simple.
 If your broker doesn’t offer table funding, check processing should be done in a timely manner.
-This often takes a team of support staff, but it’s you broker’s responsibility to make sure the processes are in place.
+This often takes a team of support staff, but it’s ultimately you broker’s responsibility to make sure the processes are in place.